 - e.
-Incidental repairs are directly associated with an Energy Conservation Material (ECM).
+Incidental repairs are directly associated with an Energy Conservation Measure (ECM).
+The accessor must annotate on the Recommended Measures, Work Order, or in DBA which ECM each IRM is associated with.
 Note that IRMs and Health and Safety Measures are not interchangeable.
 If a measure can be attached to an ECM, it must be an IRM. - f.
 The Total Cost of all IRMs, not to exceed \$500 (in DOE funds) is added to the cost of the package of weatherization measures to calculate the whole unit Saving to Investment Ratio (SIR).
 If the IRMs cost causes the SIR to fall below 1.0, the home must be deferred or completed with all LWAP funds and no DOE funds (see section 300 on LWAP requirements). - g.
 Review WPN 19-5 for additional guidance from DOE on IRMs. - h.
 Ineligible measures that do not meet the incidental repair definition, includes Lead Safe Work and Testing; Asbestos testing, encapsulation, or mitigation; Removing pollutants; or Radon Testing.